 Award-winning filmmaker Byron Hurt offers a fascinating exploration of the soul food tradition, its relevance to black cultural identity, and its continuing popularity despite the known dangers of high-fat, high-calorie diets.
 Inspired by his father's lifelong love affair with soul food even in the face of a life-threatening health crisis, Hurt discovers that the relationship between African-Americans and dishes like ribs, grits, and fried chicken is deep-rooted and culturally based.
 At the same time, he moves beyond matters of culture and individual taste to show how the economics of the food industry have combined with socioeconomic conditions in predominantly black neighborhoods to dramatically limit food choices.

-Against The Wind: Blacks in the History of Law
+Against The Wind: Blacks in the Business of Law

 Tribute to Honorable Mayor Chokwe Lumumba, Esq.

 Discussion: Resisting Racial and Class Oppression in the US Injustice System